z4gon/cg-surface-shaders-unity/README.md

 1. Implement a stripped standard surface shader.
 1. Add the compiler directive `#pragma surface surf Lambert` indicating which function will be used to generate the passes and also which lighting model to use.
 [See the doc](https://docs.unity3d.com/Manual/SL-SurfaceShaders.html).
+1. The `Lambert` lighting model uses the `dot` product between the `Normal` of the pixel, and the `Light` direction vector, [see reference](https://medium.com/shader-coding-in-unity-from-a-to-z/light-in-computer-graphics-be438e13522f).
 1. Use a `sampler2D _MainTex` and make sure the naming convention is followed, defining a `float2 uv_MainTex;` in the input struct.
 1. Set the `Albedo` to whatever pixel corresponds from the texture `tex2D (_MainTex, IN.uv_MainTex);`